 Teaching Assistant at University of Liverpool Management School, 2008-10

 Overseas Research Students Award Scheme (ORSAS) for PhD study, HEFCE, UK, 2007-10

 International Advancement Award for PhD study, University of Liverpool, 2007-10

 International Postgraduate Scholarship for MSc study, University of Liverpool, 2005-06

 My principal research interest lies in the field of empirical finance and stock market behaviour with an emphasis on initial public offerings (IPOs), portfolio performance evaluation, and asset pricing and valuation, etc.

 Research projects in progress

-3) Share price behaviour to Merger & Acquisitions (M&As) announcements;
+3) Share price behavior to Merger & Acquisitions (M&As) announcements (US);

 Welcome expressions of interests from potential PhD students in the above areas and related finance areas.
 Please email your CV and research proposal first.